digitallinguistics/API/README.md

 `error_description` | a more specific error message for help in debugging unsuccessful requests

 #### Paging
-By default, most endpoints in the DLx REST API will return all the results of a request in a single response (some endpoints, such as `/lexemes` return only 100 by default).
-You can set the number of results to return in a response at one time by (the *page size*) by including a `dlx-max-item-count` header in the request, whose value is the number of results you want returned for each request (between 1 and 1000).
+By default, most endpoints in the DLx REST API will return all the results of a request in a single response (some endpoints, such as `/lexemes`, return only 100 by default).
+You can set the number of results to return in a response (the *page size*) by including a `dlx-max-item-count` header in the request, whose value is the number of results you want returned for each request (between 1 and 1000).

 If the request finds more items than the page size, a continuation token will be returned with the response in the `dlx-continuation` header, along with the first set of results.
 You can then send this continuation token with your next request (in the `dlx-continuation` header) to retrieve the next set of results.

-#### Conditional Requests
-It is generally a good idea to check whether you have the most recent version of a resource before attempting to update or delete it in the database.
-The DLx API allows you to do this by including an `If-Match` header with a PUT or DELETE request, whose value is the ETag (`_etag` property) of the resource you wish to change.
-If you already have the most up-to-date version of the resource, it will be updated/deleted as normal.
-If your version of the resource is out of date, the API will return a `412: Precondition Failed` error.
-Your application can then retrieve the most recent version of the resource from the database, and try making the change again.

-It is also a good idea to check whether you already have the latest version of a resource before retrieving it from the database again.
-This helps cut down on bandwidth, since the resource doesn't have to be sent to your application multiple times.
-To check whether you already have the latest version of a resource, include an `If-None-Match` header in the GET request, whose value is the ETag (`_etag` property) of the resource you wish to retrieve.
-If you already have the most up-to-date version of the resource, the API will return a `304: Not Modified` response.
-Otherwise, the requested resource will be returned as normal.

-If you are requesting multiple resources, you can include a `If-Modified-Since` header to return only the resources modified since the timestamp in the header.
-The timestamp should be a valid UTC string ([see MDN for more documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since)).

-#### Response Headers & Status Codes
+#### Status Codes
 The following status codes are used in responses from the REST API.
 Your application should be prepared to handle any of these response types.

 Status | Description